Asiatic lion: Former range

+During the Holocene, from around 6,500 years ago and possibly as early as 8,000 years ago, the lion colonised Southeast Europe including Bulgaria, Greece, parts of central and eastern Europe.
+Analysis of remains of these lions suggests that they did not differ from today's Asiatic lion.
+Historical records suggest that the lion became extinct in Europe during Classical antiquity, though it has been suggested that some may have survived as late as the Middle Ages in Ukraine.

 The Asiatic lion used to occur in Arabia, the Levant, Mesopotamia and Baluchistan.
 In South Caucasia, it was known since the Holocene and became extinct in the 10th century.
 Until the middle of the 19th century, it survived in regions adjoining Mesopotamia and Syria, and was still sighted in the upper reaches of the Euphrates River in the early 1870s.
 By the late 19th century, it had become extinct in Saudi Arabia and Turkey.
 The last known lion in Iraq was killed on the lower Tigris in 1918.

 Historical records in Iran indicate that it ranged from the Khuzestan Plain to Fars province at elevations below 2000 m in steppe vegetation and pistachio-almond woodlands.
 It was widespread in the country, but in the 1870s, it was sighted only on the western slopes of the Zagros Mountains, and in the forest regions south of Shiraz.
 It served as the national emblem and appeared on the country's flag.
 Some of the country's last lions were sighted in 1941 between Shiraz and Jahrom in Fars province, and in 1942, a lion was spotted about 65 km northwest of Dezful.
 In 1944, the corpse of a lioness was found on the banks of the Karun River in Iran's Khuzestan province.